datenanfragen/website/content/en/verein/become-a-member.md

     This is regulated by our {{< link slug="verein/membership-fees" text="fee regulation" >}}: You can indicate a change of your personal membership fee at any time to the board (the minimum fee is of course still active).
 The change will be active in the following year of your membership.

 * **How can I deduct the membership fee in my tax returns?**
-    Being a charitable organisation we are allowed to issue donation receipts for your membership fees which you can then use to deduct it in your tax returns (only in Germany, foreign tax codes might not recognise donations to foreign organisations).
+    Being a public-benefit organisation we are allowed to issue donation receipts for your membership fees which you can then use to deduct it in your tax returns (only in Germany, other tax codes might not recognise donations to foreign organisations).
 Unfortunately, we will need your address for that.
 If you already entered your address in the application, we will send you your receipt without your assistance.
 If you didn't, but you still want a donation receipt, please contact the board.

     For membership fees that do not exceed 300&nbsp;€, the [simplified donation receipt](https://static.dacdn.de/docs/vereinfachte-zuwendungsbestaetigung.pdf) is sufficient under German law, which saves us some work.